yishilin/trello_dingtalk/README.md

 3. This project is open source.

 ### Highlight 2:
-1. watch multiple Trello boards,
+1. watch multiple Trello boards，(**VS: you could watch only one Trello board in official bot.**)
-2. dispatch the Trello notification of these boards to multiple DingTalk groups according to the configuration.
+2. dispatch the Trello notification of these boards to multiple DingTalk groups according to the configuration.(**VS: you could send to only one DingTalk group in official bot.**)
 3. the DingTalk message will "@" all the card members in DingTalk, it is useful for the communication in the team.
-(You need map the Trello UserID with DingTalk UserID first in the configuration)
+You need map the Trello UserID with DingTalk UserID first in the configuration. (**VS: you could not do it in official bot.**)

 ### Highlight 3:
-trello_dingtalk is designed for extension to support more Trello message type
+trello_dingtalk is designed for extension to support more Trello message type (**VS: you could not do it in the official bot**)

 ## Screenshot
 Below are the screeshots in the DingTalk group: